arangodb/docs/3.5/programs-arangobackup-restore.md

 2019-05-15T15:24:14Z [16201] INFO {backup} Successfully restored '2019-05-15T14.36.38Z_my-label'
 ```

-Note that current ArangoSearch views are not stored in backups,
+Note that current ArangoSearch views are not stored in hot backups,
 therefore, after a successful restore operation, all views have to be
 dropped and recreated.
 This is done automatically in the background, but
 the recreation of the ArangoSearch indexes can take some time, in